 One of the things I’ve discovered by working closely with clients and monitoring their metrics is that I don’t have a lot of faith in the absolute numbers I find through different social media analytics tools.
 For instance, running an Adwords campaign for a client, I discovered he was being charged for more clicks than were showing up on his website analytics report.
 I never got a satisfactory answer from Google on this one.
 Hence, I don’t have a lot of faith in the numbers I’ve given.

 Now, that makes monitoring social analytics seem like an oxymoron — that you’re not really getting clean analytics.
 And, that might be true.
 But, do you REALLY need to know the absolute number for any metric?
 My guess is NO. What you need to monitor are RELATIVE metrics — for instance, when I post an image on Facebook do I get a better or worse response than not including an image?
 Or does headline A draw more visits than headline B?
-In each case, we’re relatively uninterested (from a strategic standpoint) in number we get, but the insight telling us one strategic option is better than another.
+In each case, we’re relatively uninterested (from a strategic standpoint) in the number we get, but the insight tells us one strategic option is better than another.

 So, stop obsessing over whether you got 5320 visits (as shown in Google Analytics) or 5842 (as shown in Adwords).
-Instead monitor performance over time — the performance trend.
+Instead, monitor performance over time — the performance trend.
 Focus on metrics that don’t FIT the pattern by either being higher or lower than the trend line.
 Non-fitting elements deserve our attention, not the absolute number.

 Incorrect numbers are an even bigger problem in sentiment analysis.
 So, don’t jump off a bridge just because your number isn’t as high as you might think it should be.
 Simply monitor sentiment for changes that might signal trouble.